Words and terms used in the world of From The Waters.

 Plural aflierés.
 An Ephillion creature that is a rare bird.

-A city in Doluround where famous excessively indulgent balls are held.
+A city in Doluround where famous and excessively indulgent balls are held.

 An illegal drug that does have some medicinal uses.